You’re probably wondering…can there be a relationship between engineering and dancing?

-At first glance, it seems there’s no possible connection, and we don’t have scientific evidence to back up what we are going to state in this article, but we do have empiric experience that helps to show that we are not wrong at all.After all, experience is to science what water is to the ocean, right?
+At first glance, it seems there’s no possible connection, and we don’t have scientific evidence to back up the claim but after years of experience on the dance floor, we’ve noticed a strong connection! .After all, experience is to science what water is to the ocean, right?

-Based on engineers’ organized way of putting things in perspective, we can affirm that since learning to dance requires some wide perspective and an important sense of orientation, they have an edge over this.
+Based on engineers’ organized way of putting things in perspective, we can see that since learning to dance requires some wide perspective and an important sense of orientation, they have an edge over this.
 In spite of tackling art, the pathway for learning steps and moves can be logical.
 Furthermore, since dancing demands the following of patterns and rules, engineers by nature can easily put this into practice.
 They feel in their element.
 That rational and analytic way of acting and bringing things together is definitely part of their lives.

 The takeaway message is that you do not need to study engineering to be a good dancer.
 However, if you’re an engineer, you possess a unique way of looking at things that will help you pick up a new hobby like ballroom dancing, more easily.
 Who knew right?
 So if you’re looking for a new hobby… we may have given you something to think about.